PhD, Industrial and Operations Engineering

 Cornell University, Ithaca, NY

 Christine Barnett, PhD, is an Associate Director of Health Economics at RTI-HS.
 Dr. Barnett is experienced in developing decision analytic models such as cost-effectiveness, cost-utility, and budget-impact models to evaluate the health and economic implications of health technologies, including pharmaceutical and medical device products.
-Dr. Barnett has developed models and analyses in the areas of oncology, degenerative disc disease, thrombocytopenia, depression, and rare pediatric diseases.
+Dr. Barnett has developed models and analyses in the areas of oncology, degenerative disc disease, thrombocytopenia, depression, rare pediatric diseases, erythropoietic protoporphyria, and gastroparesis.
 Prior to joining RTI-HS, Dr. Barnett worked at the Mayo Clinic studying patient adherence to multiple medications in the context of type 2 diabetes.
 In addition, she worked on a grant for the Centers for Disease Control and Prevention, where she developed models and software used to determine the commercial distribution system for dispensing antivirals during an influenza pandemic.
-Her research has been presented at numerous professional conferences and published in peer-reviewed journals, including Medical Decision Making, Cancer, Urology, BJU International, and Journal of Medical Economics, and Cost Effectiveness and Resource Allocation.
+Her research has been presented at numerous professional conferences and published in peer-reviewed journals, including Medical Decision Making, Cancer, Journal of Medical Economics, and Cost Effectiveness and Resource Allocation.